nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ (tested on Windows, Mac, Linux) as long as it has Java `11` or above installed.
+1. The application should work on any _mainstream OS_ (tested on Windows, Mac, Linux) as long as it has Java `11` or above installed.
-2. Should be able to hold up to 30 projects and 150 members without a noticeable drop in performance.
+2. The application should be able to hold up to 30 projects and 150 members without a noticeable drop in performance.
-3. Can function without an internet connection.
+3. The application can function without an internet connection.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. There are checks for the inputs the user gives, and corresponding tips are presented if the input format is incorrect.
 6. There are `help` commands to tell the user what command does what.